apache/karaf/karaf/assembly/src/main/filtered-resources/demos/web/README.txt

      mvn package

-Maven builds the web application, web-${version}.war, and saves it in the target directory of this example.
+Maven builds the web application, web-${project.version}.war, and saves it in the target directory of this example.
 Deploy this WAR file to your favorite web container.
 Once the application is running, you can test it using the Apache Felix Karaf client